beaujeant/beaujeant.github.io/AppSec101/lab.md

 In this course, we will do a little bit of _reversing_, _debugging_ and _compiling_.

 __Reversing__, short for __reverse engineering__, is the process of reading machine language instructions and making sense out of it.
 The process could result in the translation of instructions into a higher-level language (usually pseudo-code).
 To help us in this task, we will use the built-in command-line debugger __GDB__ (see below).
-Many disassembler are much better than GDB, such as [IDA](https://www.hex-rays.com/products/ida/support/download_freeware.shtml), however, for what we need from it, GDB will be sufficient.
+Many disassemblers are much better than GDB, such as [IDA](https://www.hex-rays.com/products/ida/support/download_freeware.shtml), however, for what we need from it, GDB will be sufficient.

 In the context of this course, __Debugging__ means analyzing the binary application while it is running thanks to a _debugger_.
 A _debugger_ allows you to set _breakpoints_ in the debugged running application.
 A _breakpoint_ can be set on one or several instructions.
 Once the instruction with the breakpoint is reached and is about to be processed by the CPU, the application will pause the program.
 While being paused, the analyst can read and edit instructions, the memory and _registers_ (see more about registers in chapter [CPU](/appsec101/cpu/)).
 In this course, we will use __GDB__ (see below).